captain5501/W.E.S.T/README.md

 ## Contact

-For questions or feedback, please raise an issue on the GitHub repository or reach out to captainp5501@gmail.com
+For questions or feedback, please raise an issue on the GitHub repository.